vikrampawar/stories/pages/AtThePark.md

 He said 'Anda'.

 He heard 'Huu', which was not really what Andagamma said.
-It was just Andagamma's way of showing her disapproval.
+It was just Andagamma's way of acknowledging and not acknowledging what she heard.
 This was the sound produced from her letting out a jet of air through her nostrils.
-If we have not seen it, we'd not believe those file delicate nostrols could take this force of air , and still remain so fine and delicate.
+If we have not seen it, we'd not believe those fine delicate nostrils could take this force of air and still remain so fine and delicate.

+The courage that Takkarram mustered, evaporated.
+He

 'Anda'.

-'Hu
+'Huu'.